 - Number of countries involved in the ATLAS experiment: 38

-- American institutions make up 33 percent of the CMS collaboration and 23 percent of the ATLAS collaboration.
+- American institutions make up a quarter of both the CMS and ATLAS collaborations.

 - CMS stands for Compact Muon Solenoid, and ATLAS stands for A Toroidal LHC Apparatus.
 "Toroidal" means donut-shaped.